francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     kubectl get clusterrolebinding cluster-admin -o yaml
     ```

  3. `system:masters` is a break-glass, super user group that bypasses the authorization layer (e.g. RBAC).
 Sharing the `admin.conf` with additional users is **not recommended**!
-Instead, you can use the `kubeadm kubeconfig user` command to generate kubeconfig files for additional users.
+Instead, you can use tools like `openssl` or [`kubeadm kubeconfig user`](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubeconfig-additional-users) command to generate certificates and kubeconfig files for additional users.
 Kubernetes comes with other ClusterRoles, including the `admin` one, which allows admin access.
 This role is intended to be granted within a namespace using a **RoleBinding**.
 View the `admin` ClusterRole.

     ```sh
     kubectl get clusterrole admin -o yaml